Mounts Botanical Garden: History

 The Garden of Tranquility was opened in the Spring of 2018.
-This serene garden experience was created by natural elements of stone, wood (bamboo) and living plant materials in an artistic Asian inspired fashion.
-The garden simulates a Zen-like garden although it is not meant to be authentic or of strictly Japanese elements.
+In an artistic Asian-inspired fashion, this serene garden experience was created by natural elements of stone, wood (bamboo), and living plant materials.
+The garden simulates a Zen-like garden, although it is not meant to be authentic or of strictly Japanese elements.

+In 2024, the garden covers 20 acres (8.1 ha) with 25 display gardens containing more than 7,000 species of tropical and sub-tropical plants.